ettoreciarcia/personal-website-hugo/content/career-story.md

 And as I consumed online resources to understand what people were running in their production clusters, I came across the k8s Fury distribution by SIGHUP.
 At that moment, I thought about how fun it would be to work at a company that had made Kubernetes its core business, but I left it at that.

-Months later, I attended a Meetup, where the speakers were from SIGHUP.
+Several months later, I attended a Meetup, where the speakers were from SIGHUP.

 Then a position opened up in that company.